This expert describes the prevalence and seriousness of sex addiction.

 Until sex addiction is formally included in the DSM V, we currently derive a "diagnosis" through assessments protocols specifically designed for this addiction.
 Such protocols are provided by specially trained qualified mental health practitioners.
 Clinicians, such as myself, utilize uniquely designed instruments that are designed to collect relevant information necessary for a diagnostic conclusion.
 Information collected during the assessment includes: sexual history, drug/alcohol history, psychosocial assessment, mental health history, and other relevant information.

 Additionally, an assessment involves interviews with the client, affected partners, i.e. spouse or partner, and if possible, mental health providers who have or who are providing services to person being evaluated.
-7 Signs Your Partner Is A Sex Addict
+7 Subtle Signs Your Man Is Addicted To Sex (And NOT In A Good Way)

 According to data collected by Patrick Carnes, many sex addicts also have other addictions.
 For example, in Carnes' research, of the individuals who were diagnosed with a sex addiction, 42 percent were chemically dependent, 38 percent had an eating disorder, 28 percent were compulsive workers (workaholics), 26 percent were compulsive spenders, and five percent were compulsive gamblers.
 Ruling out cross addictions is an important component of the assessment.
 Because of the high prevalence of cross addictions, the sex addiction evaluator must have a background in the general field of addictions.